cmod/ahab/README.md

 files for Kindle Previewer to preview them.

-At the risk of this file turning into a horribly complex tutorial, after you install Kindlegen, type `"kindlegen content.opf"` from inside the `ahab` directory and Kindle Previewer should be able to open the content.mobi file it spits out.
+At the risk of this file turning into a horribly complex tutorial, after you install Kindlegen, open your `Terminal` program (assuming OS X), type `"kindlegen content.opf"` from inside the `ahab` directory and Kindle Previewer should be able to open the content.mobi file it spits out.

 Kindle Previewer is pretty kludgy, but it gets the job done.
 It saves you from trying to send .mobi files to seven different devices.
 And speeds up development /